Milestone 6: Asynchronous routing

 In this section, you'll add a custom strategy that only preloads routes whose

-.
-Recall that you can add anything to the data
+data.preload flag is set to true.
+Recall that you can add anything to the data property of a route.

 Set the

-flag in the crisis-center
+data.preload flag in the crisis-center route in the AppRoutingModule.{

 path: 'crisis-center',